The International Trade Blog arrow Export Compliance

 Product Classification and License Determination Software

 Many companies rely on software to help classify their products with the correct USML or ECCN codes.
-Shipping Solutions’ Product Classification Wizard, for example, includes a search tool that makes it quicker and easier to scan through the various USML and ECCN listings based on a description of the product.
+Shipping Solutions’ Product Classification Software, for example, includes a search tool that makes it quicker and easier to scan through the various USML and ECCN listings based on a description of the product.

 Once you’ve identified the proper export control code, you can refer to the Commerce Country Chart to determine if you need an export license to ship it to a particular country.
-Alternatively, if you want to save time, Shipping Solutions’ Export Controls Wizard quickly checks the Commerce Country Chart to determine if an export license is required while also determining whether a license exception may be available.
+Alternatively, if you want to save time, Shipping Solutions’ Export Controls Software quickly checks the Commerce Country Chart to determine if an export license is required while also determining whether a license exception may be available.

 However you do it, it’s important that you determine the proper export control classifications for your products and use that information to identify if any restrictions apply.
 Failing to do so can lead to hefty fines, loss of export privileges and in the most flagrant cases, jail time.